500 million consumers and some 20 million businesses are operating in the EU. Fintech industry is booming in Europe.

 Depends how quickly the documents can be drafted and submitted.
-As each client has differences, we usually reserve few months for document preparations, The whole process of obtaining the EMI license shall take about 8-12 months, as the regulator will ask multiple rounds of additional questions about how the business is managed, clients assets protected, AML procedures, etc.
+As each client has differences, we usually reserve around few months for document preparations, The whole process of obtaining the EMI license shall take about 8-12 months, as the regulator will ask multiple rounds of additional questions about how the business is managed, clients assets protected, AML procedures, etc.

 As the requirements and the licensing process is quite demanding, it’s important to work with the right partner.
-If you’re planning to set up a fintech company, and you need help with getting licensed in Estonia (the most innovative country of Europe), please get in touch with us through our contact page.
+If you’re planning to set up a Fintech company, and you need help with getting licensed in Estonia, please get in touch with us through our contact page.